Aquilops | Eagle-Faced Dinosaur from the Early Cretaceous

 Aquilops Size and Description

-The Aquilops is a fascinating creature, not just for its unique characteristics, but also for its size.
+The Aquilops is a fascinating creature, not just for its unique characteristics, but also for its rather moderate size.
 Despite being a member of the Ceratopsia group, known for their large, frilled dinosaurs, the Aquilops was relatively small.

 Short description of Aquilops